-- Have ramps and pathways that make it easy to get around inside and outside the house
+- Have ramps and pathways installed or created that make it easy to get around inside and outside the house.

 It’s also important not to wait until the last minute to evacuate.
 It would be far better to move grandma to a safe location early on, such as a nice warm hotel room, than be stuck with her and the rest of the family in a lineup of traffic that isn’t moving when everyone else is trying to get out of Dodge.

-The best thing to do is make a plan (although, to be honest, any prepper should have a bugout plan and practice it).
+The best thing to do is make a plan (any prepper should have a bugout plan and practice it).
 You might have a plan in your head and think the bugout will take an hour, only to find it there are kinks in the plan and it takes you four hours.
 Consider all the scenarios:

 - Will you be able to bugout using a vehicle?

 - Will you be on foot?

 - Can you redistribute the weight of the BOBs?

 - Does the person with disabilities have restrictions on mobility?
 Is he or she able to help or will you be pushing a wheelchair down the highway on your own?